-This special course is divided in two types of sessions: 1) Input session and, 2) productive sessions.
+This special course is divided in two types of sessions: 1) Input session [Mondays] and, 2) a productive session [Thursdays].
 Students are required to prepare themselves for class discussions and activities by having read in advance the suggested materials, by watching the suggested video clips, and/or by attending to suggested academic events.